iamdamion/HCP-snippets/md_files/values_on_parcels.md

 <!--Title of the snippet.-->
-# Populate surface parcels with arbirary values
+# Populate surface parcels with arbitrary values

 ## What is this snippet for?
 <!-- What: <each thing should have a brief rundown of what it does.
 Maybe 2-4 sentences tops.